Don Bacon: Early life, education, and military career

-Bacon is originally from Momence, Illinois, the son of Donald and Joan Bacon of Bourbonnais.
-He grew up on a family farm in Momence and graduated from Grace Baptist Academy in Kankakee in 1980.
+Bacon was born in Chicago Heights, Illinois, on August 16, 1963, the son of Donald and Joan Bacon of Bourbonnais.
+He grew up on a family farm in Momence, Illinois, and graduated from Grace Baptist Academy in Kankakee in 1980.

-Bacon attended Northern Illinois University and gained a commission through the Air Force ROTC program, interning in Representative Edward Rell Madigan's Washington D.C. office during his senior year.
-In his military career he specialized in electronic warfare, intelligence, reconnaissance and public affairs, and qualified as a Master Navigator.
-He served as a Wing Commander at Ramstein Air Base in Germany and at Offutt Air Force Base in Nebraska, as a Group commander and Squadron Commander at Davis–Monthan Air Force Base in Arizona and an Expeditionary Squadron commander in Iraq.
-Bacon has earned master's degrees from the National War College of the National Defense University and the University of Phoenix.
-His final assignment was as Director of ISR Strategy, Plans, Doctrine and Force Development, AF/A2, Headquarters U.S. Air Force at the Pentagon from July 2012.In 2014, Bacon retired from the U.S. Air Force.
-During his 29 years in the Air Force, he was awarded the Air Force Distinguished Service Medal, two Legion of Merits and two Bronze Star Medals; he was selected as Europe's top Air Force Wing Commander in 2009.
-He served as an aide to U.S. Representative Jeff Fortenberry and assistant professor at Bellevue University before running for office.
+Bacon attended Northern Illinois University and interned in Representative Ed Madigan's Washington, D.C., office during his senior year in 1984.
+He entered the Air Force in 1985, commissioning through the Air Force Officer Training School at Lackland AFB, Texas.
+In his military career he specialized in electronic warfare, intelligence, reconnaissance and public affairs, and also qualified as a master navigator.
+He served as a wing commander at Ramstein Air Base in Germany and at Offutt Air Force Base in Nebraska, as a group commander and squadron commander at Davis–Monthan Air Force Base in Arizona and an expeditionary squadron commander in Iraq.
+Bacon has earned master's degrees from the National War College and the University of Phoenix.
+At the Pentagon, he served as a public affairs aide for General David Petraeus, before his final assignment as the Air Force's director of ISR strategy, plans, doctrine and force development from July 2012.
+In 2014, Bacon retired from the U.S. Air Force.
+During his 29 years in the Air Force, he was awarded the Air Force Distinguished Service Medal, two Legion of Merits and two Bronze Star Medals; he was selected as Europe's top Air Force wing commander in 2009.
+He served as an aide to U.S. representative Jeff Fortenberry and assistant professor at Bellevue University before running for office.